SkyeWrenbrook/soc-analyst-labs/overthewire-labs/natas/natas8/writeup.md

 ## Overview

-This challenge involves analyzing source code to identify how a secret value is encoded and thenr eversing the encoding process to retrieve the correct input.
+This challenge involves analyzing source code to identify how a secret value is encoded and then reversing the encoding process to retrieve the correct input.

 By inspecting the application logic, the goal is to decode a given hexadecimal string using multiple transformations.